Virtual Environments for GIS: A Step-by-Step Guide for QGIS and PyQGIS

 - If installing additional packages, force architecture compatibility:

-Cause: Missing QGIS_PREFIX_PATH or incorrect permissions on the QGIS installation directory.
+Cause: Missing QGIS_PREFIX_PATH or incorrect value pointing to the wrong directory.

 Fix: